Surface guide

 Painted walls becomes harder to clean safely when the finish is sensitive to abrasion, chemistry, moisture, or repeated aggressive maintenance.

-Fingerprints and smudges is one of the common issues linked to painted walls in the authority graph, but the right response still depends on severity and finish condition.
+Cabinet grime is one of the common issues linked to painted walls in the authority graph, but the right response still depends on severity and finish condition.

 Degreasing is one of the methods linked to painted walls in the graph.
 The goal is to match method strength to both contamination and surface tolerance.